-- 1. On the MBG main page, click the Administration tab and then click File Transfers. - 2.
+- 1. On the MBG main page, click the System tab and click Bulk provisioning. - 2.
 Do one of the following: - To import SIP data, click Choose file beside SIP CSV import/export: SIP Restore, browse to the location of the SIP Device Data CSV file (encoded in ASCII or UTF-8), click Open and then click SIP Restore. - To import MiNet data, click Choose file beside MiNet CSV import/export: MiNet Restore, browse to the location of the MiNet Device Data CSV file (encoded in ASCII or UTF-8), click Open and then click MiNet Restore.